EonOfCatastrophe/EonOfCatastrophe/README.md

 Hello, mate!
 Call me Toast!
+(Or you can call me that one fool, heh-heh.)

 For starters, I'm a pretty nice guy, but of course everyone has their own set of boundaries.
 I'm usually active on PT but also .. usually semi-afk.
 Sometimes trolling people or messing around.

 You can approach me anytime, though I suggest whispering.
-(I'd miss out on the actual message.)
+I'd miss out on the actual message.

 Any form of interaction is alright, but kindly refrain from kissing and cuddling.
 Not too comfortable with it even for friends.